 Yes, you heard me right – working on the cheap.
 With today’s economy employers are laying off but still need work done that is crucial to their business.
 They are working “lean,” meaning employers are attempting to work smarter and not harder, they are cutting the “fat.”
 Layers of employees that are beneficial to the bottom line are being cut while some of the much-needed work still remains.
 What does this mean for a young person (teen) looking for experience?

 Notice I said experience, not work.
-Now grant you your teen wants to earn some cash, but sometimes experiences gained verses cash rewards are priceless.
-So, get your child’s resume together, develop that cover letter stating the benefits of volunteerism, and wait for the responses from organizations that are now open to the idea of providing great experiences in lieu of a monetary payout.
+Now grant you your teen wants to earn some cash, but sometimes experiences gained versus cash rewards are priceless.
+So, get your child’s resume together (and if you’re struggling then check out this tool), develop that cover letter stating the benefits of volunteerism, and wait for the responses from organizations that are now open to the idea of providing great experiences in lieu of a monetary payout.

 Let’s look at terminology.
 In your child’s cover letter use the word “experience” instead of the words “work,” “job,” or “position” which imply wages.
 Be specific that what your child is seeking is experience that is value-added; value-added to your child and to the organization.
 Request in the cover letter that at the end of your child’s stint with the organization that he or she receive a letter thanking them for making themselves available to the organization; of course, this letter may be used to pursue other volunteer opportunities for your child.
 Let the organization know that by allowing your child to gain valuable experience with them, they are contributing to your child’s growth and development.